cdbuzzell/TeamsRequests/README.md

 ![Teams Requests list settings](Images/List-TeamsRequests-Settings.gif)

 ## Create Power Automate flow
-*Or you can import the flow in the [step after this](#or-import-the-power-automate-flow) and update the various actions*
+*Or you can import the flow in the [step after this](#or-import-the-power-automate-flow) and update the various actions.
+I recommend importing the flow with some emporary name, then creating a new flow that will be the real one, so you can follow along and copy/paste things from the imported flow.*

 1. Browse to https://flow.microsoft.com